Why obesity increases the risk for severe COVID

 overweight man sitting

 By definition, obesity develops when people’s weight is greater than what is considered healthy for their height.
-Body mass index (BMI) is a measure used to help determine if someone is obese.
+Body mass index (BMI) is one measure used to help determine if someone is a healthy weight for their height.
 It’s calculated by dividing your weight in kilograms by your height in meters squared.
 (You can calculate your BMI here.)
-BMI is classified as the following:

 • Overweight: BMI of 25 to less than 30